AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/uxpscripting.md

 # UXP Scripting in Photoshop

-Running a standalone JavaScript file in UXP is now available in Photoshop.
+Running a standalone JavaScript file in UXP is now available in Photoshop 23.5.
 As discussed in the [general documention of UXP Scripting](../../scripting), Photoshop recognizes the new file extension .psjs for JavaScript files that will be executed by UXP.

 ## Running a file